realm-ai-project/RL-Subsystem/README.md

 1. Does not support multiplayer environments (i.e., environments with >1 behaviour(s))
 2. Does not support in-editor training, must be trained on a build

+## Known bugs
+1. When continuing full run and using wandb, there will be multiple tensorboard files (due to resuming a run).
+As a result, when reporting the final result of the run to wandb, it is possible that the incorrect tensorboard file is read from.